Clash, clang and serve!

 The first time I ordered a meal in Sri Lanka, I nearly fell out of my chair.

-Thinking to be adventurous, we pointed at the topmost item (and the cheapest!) on the menu.
+Thinking of being adventurous, we pointed at the topmost item (and the cheapest!) on the menu.
 But when the thunderous sound of chopping blades filled the empty restaurant we were dining in, I jumped so high I swear I levitated.

 For those who have been to Sri Lanka, they’d have recognised the signs as the cook began throwing oil and ingredients onto a flat top before bashing away with large, machete-style knives.